mtarunpr/cs61/net5/README.md

 *Advance work should be completed before lecture, especially by active listeners.
 There is nothing to turn in.*

 - Check out `weensydb-02.cc`.
 Does it have data races?
-Can you think of a case that cause data races?
+Can you think of a case that causes data races?
+Try it out and bring your case to the lecture.

 - How to use the mutex locks we learnt last week to solve the data race?